 - complete the online application form

-- enter the code 2HE392 in the 'Alternative Location' field in the visa application form.
-You can then collect your BRP from the University when you arrive.
+- Students studying a course at NTU or Confetti Nottingham should enter the code 2HE392 in the 'Alternative Location' field in the visa application form.
+You can then collect your BRP from NTU’s city campuswhen you arrive.

 If you're applying from inside the UK: